Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

             * can use dimensions
             * accepts metric data points *two weeks in the past* or *two hours in the future*
                 * make sure to configure time in EC2 for integrity between CloudWatch data and EC2 data
+        * **CloudWatch Metric Stream** - continually stream metrics to a KDF or 3rd party service provider(Datadog, Dynatrace, New Relic, etc.), with `near-real-time delivery` and `low latency`
     * **Logs** - collect, monitor, analyze, store log files
         * **Collect** from:
             * `SDK`
-            * `Elastic Beanstalk` - colleciton from application
+            * `Elastic Beanstalk` - collection from application
             * `ECS` - collection from containers
             * `AWS Lambda` - collection from function logs
             * `CloutTrail` - filter based